 Environmental Losses: Snow Cover

 Snow loss is tricky since it is very dependent on the site.
 We suggest using monthly snow loss factors rather than annual.
 Snow loss can reach upward of 20% in some regions during winter months.
 An NREL study that quantified snow losses with a snow-removal model calculated losses ranging from 10-30% for fixed-tilt systems.
+For location-specific guidance on loss values in the U.S. see our related article Your Guide to Monthly Snow Loss Values from NREL.

 Snow cover blocks sunlight from reaching the solar panels.
 In snowy climates, the amount of snow loss will be dependent on several factors, including the tilt of the panels, duration and intensity of snowfall, ambient temperature, and possibly wind.
 Similar to how inverter shutdowns will entirely shut down a system (as discussed in Part 2), snow cover will block production until it either slides off the panels or melts away.

 NREL studies suggest that sliding is the primary mechanism for snow clearing, although the application of this also requires some knowledge of how the panels will be spaced relative to the roof and whether there will be space for the snow to fall.
+For details on how snow loss is modeled, and specific guidance on loss values for different locations in the U.S., see our blog post on snow loss values.

 Time Losses: System Degradation